(888) 310-0589 x2

 Test and Publish Your Campaign

-After you have completed your MVT campaign, refer to the Test Campaigns article for instructions on testing and publishing.
+After you have completed your MVT campaign, refer to the Test and Publish a Campaign article for instructions on testing and publishing.

 Determine the Best Approach